 Scholarships & Financial Aid

-|The cost of attending a college, university, or trade school continues to rise each year.
+Scholarships and Financial Aid The cost of attending a college, university, or trade school continues to rise each year.
 Unfortunately, the financial aid process can be intimidating and confusing.
 Before selecting a college, seniors and their parents are encouraged to discus the direct (tuition, room/board, books) and indirect (transportation, entertainment, miscellaneous expenses) costs of attendance as well as a plan to finance the costs.
 Financial aid experts at the college of choice are excellent resources of information and are available for questions or assistance.
-The following PowerPoint presentation contains information about financial aid and preparing the FAFSA form: 2018-2019 Financial Aid.
-The priority deadline to apply for financial aid in the state of Indiana is April 15, 2018.
+The following PowerPoint presentation contains information about financial aid and preparing the FAFSA form: 2020-2021 Financial Aid.
+The priority deadline to apply for financial aid in the state of Indiana is April 15, 2020.
 However, some colleges will still use March 10 for their internal scholarships deadline.
 All seniors are encouraged to explore scholarship opportunities with the college of their choice, parents' employers, Internet sources, and community sources.
 A variety of local scholarships are available to AHS students.
 Students applying for scholarships should always complete applications completely, neatly, and on time!
 Check the weekly Scholarship List availlable online and in the Guidance Office.
 Follow the posted instructions to obtain the necessary applications.

 Some applications require AHS grade point averages (GPA) to be converted from a 12-point scale to a 4-point scale.
 Use these charts to make the conversion: Unweighted GPA or Weighted GPA.

 Mr. Jack Vrana, Guidance Director

 Mr. Vrana has been an AHS counselor since 2002.
 He joined the AHS staff after teaching at Prairie Heights High School and serving as the Guidance Director at Fremont High School.
 He and his wife, Kathy, have two children and four grandchildren.
 He enjoys a variety of outdoor sports and can often be spotted biking around Steuben County.